Honda Ridgeline Battery Replacement

 Symptoms

 One of the symptoms of a dead battery is clicking or lack of clicking sound when engaging the starter.
-However, the problem might not be the battery, it can be the corrosion of terminals, a bad alternator, or loose connections.
+However, the problem might not be the battery.
+It can be the corrosion of terminals, a bad alternator, or loose connections.
 You may visit this site to check if your Honda Ridgeline battery is the problem.

 What you will need